Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 brunch (at 10:00) and an afternoon tea (at 16:00), sometimes I may record them as breakfast and lunch, but I may also record them as lunch and dinner.
 Another discrepancy is the vague distinction between snacks and meals.
-If I consider 10 g popcorn as snacks, should I consider 11 g as meals?
-If so, what about 10.1 g, 10.11 g, or 10 g rice, etc.?
+If I consider 10 g popcorn as a snack, should I consider 11 g as a meal?
+If so, then what about 10.1 g, 10.11 g, or 10 g rice, etc.?

 Beyond the discrepancies, I am not very confident in the predictive accuracy for two additional reasons.
 First, the data set is small.